We can define versions on our .NET Core applications, but how to get the version at runtime? There are several ways to do it.

 // Generated by the MSBuild WriteCodeFragment class.

-With this in mind, lets see how can we read these values in runtime.
+With this in mind, let's see how we can read these values in runtime.

 There are two ways to get the AssemblyVersion